 1963 Ferrari 250 GT Lusso Berlinetta

-250 bhp, 2,953 cc V-12 engine with three Weber twin-choke carburetors, four-speed manual gearbox, independent front suspension with unequal-length A-arms and coil springs, live rear axle with semi-elliptic leaf springs, and parallel trailing arms, and four-wheel hydraulic disc brakes.
-Wheelbase: 94.5"
+240 hp, 2,953 cc SOHC V-12 engine, four-speed manual gearbox, independent front suspension by coil springs, rear live axle with coil/leaf springs and Watt linkage, and four-wheel hydraulic disc brakes.
+Wheelbase 94.5"